7 Options To Consider If You're Struggling To Pay For Childcare

 Learn About These 7 Ways To Pay For Childcare

-1. Look At Subsidies And Tax Incentives
+1. Take Advantage Of Subsidies And Tax Credits

 Funding and tax credits exist for those with children.
 There are state child care subsidies, military family assistance, the Child and Dependent Care Tax Credit, child tax credit, and Earned Income Tax Credit.
 Many employers also have flexible spending or dependent care accounts, where you can put in pre-tax dollars to help with paying for childcare.
 And the good thing is you are reimbursed when you pay for it.
 This saves thousands in taxes and ensures the money is there.

-2. Share Child Sitting Duties
+2. Share Babysitting Duties With Other Parents

 Those who are good friends with parents of similar age children may want to split time watching the children, especially if you have different work schedules.
 They can watch your kids when you're at work and you can watch theirs when they are at work.
 This can work out well if the kids are already playmates.
 This allows both you and your friend to save so much on childcare.
 Even if you do pay your friend and vice versa, it is much cheaper than paying for childcare at a daycare.